Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 ## GPL Main Points

-In the following paragraph, I try to summarize how the GNU Foundation themselves interpret the GPL license.
-However, as I mention later in the section on [GPL Linking](#static-vs-dynamic-linking-gpl), some argue that you can go further - e.g. to (in certain cases) dynamically link against a GPL program - and still not be contamined (i.e. without being forced to release your work under the GPL or risk getting sued).
+In the following paragraph, I try to summarize how the FSF (/the GNU Foundation) themselves interpret the GPL license.
+However, as I mention later in the section on [GPL Linking](#static-vs-dynamic-linking-gpl), most seem to argue that you can go further - for instance, to dynamically link against a GPL program, regardless how it is used, and still not be contamined (i.e. without being forced to release your work under the GPL or risk getting sued).
+However, the FSF disagrees.

-So to be sure that your work is not contaminated by the GPL, the following should apply;
+To be sure that your work is not contaminated by the GPL, according to the FSF, the following should apply;
 The work should be an aggregate (as per the GPL license), meaning that it is separate and independent from the GPL licensed program.
 Therefore, the work should be able to function on its own, and any GPL components easily exchanged.
+The FSF states, that _"you cannot incorporate GPL-covered software in a proprietary system"_ [2] and that a proprietary work cannot link to a GPL work (_"because the program actually links to the library [..] the terms of the GPL apply to the entire combination"_) [9].
-For instance, it is allowed to use a GPL-covered plug-in as long as it DOES NOT form a single combined program with the work.
-So, you are allowed to use fork and exec to run the external GPL binary.
+On the other hand, they describe that it is allowed to use a plug-in with a larger work (one of which being covered by GPL) as long as they do not form a single combined program.
+Specifically, you are allowed to use fork and exec to run the plug-in.
 [1]
 The term used is that both works should communicate "at arms length" [2].
 At a minimum, the programs should run as separate processes and communicate over an IPC mechanism like pipes.
 They cannot directly share any data structures.
 [3]

 The GPL does not apply if the project is only used privately or internally within a company, and not distributed to anyone else [4].